-Breast milk can be frozen in glass or plastic bottles or “mother’s milk” bags (these are my favorite, and I’ve had the fewest problems with holes during the defrosting process versus other brands).
+Breast milk can be frozen in glass or plastic bottles or breast milk storage bags (these are my favorite, and I’ve had the fewest problems with holes during the defrosting process versus other brands).

 Many sources recommend storing milk in 1-4 oz portions.
 Personally, I have found it easiest to store it in whatever my baby’s current feeding amount was at the time, because it was most likely that that would be the amount that I would need.
-If I do happen to need less than a full feeding and don’t want to waste the milk, I defrost the bag, pour what I need into a bottle, and put the rest in the fridge for later (usually still in the breast milk bag).
+If I did happen to need less than a full feeding and didn’t want to waste the milk, I defrosted the bag, poured what I needed into a bottle, and put the rest in the fridge for later (usually still in the breast milk bag).

 It’s a good idea to give your frozen breast milk a test run with your baby before building a large freezer stash, in case you have a lipase issue.